✓ Updated April 2026

 Frequently Asked Questions

 For the iconic Mighty 5 (Zion, Bryce Canyon, Capitol Reef, Arches, Canyonlands), aim for the shoulder seasons: April-May and September-October.
-You'll dodge the intense summer heat and the biggest crowds, while still enjoying pleasant hiking temperatures and stunning fall colors or spring wildflowers.
-Just be prepared for cooler evenings, especially in the fall, and book accommodations and popular tours well in advance, as even these 'shoulder' months are popular for a reason!
+You'll get pleasant temperatures for hiking, fewer crowds than the summer peak, and stunning fall colors or spring wildflowers.
+Just be aware that even in shoulder seasons, popular spots like Zion's Narrows can still be quite busy, so start your days early!

 What's the deal with altitude sickness in Utah, and how can I prepare?

-How should I plan my driving and navigation, especially in more remote areas?
+How should I plan my driving and navigation, especially when visiting remote areas?

 How many days do you need in Utah, USA?